 We recently purchased a 5-gallon aquarium that would become the new home for my daughter's Betta fish.
 We wanted to upgrade him from the temporary bowl she was using to a larger home.
 However, more importantly, we knew that with the fluctuating evening temperatures, we needed to get him into an environment that included a heater before the water temperature got too much lower than the tropical temperatures we needed to maintain.

 In the evenings, the ambient temperature inside our home began to drop to about 70 degrees.
 We rarely use heat in the house as we live in Florida, but in an effort to keep the bowl warmed, we were running the heat at night to maintain a 76-degree room temperature, which would help keep the Betta at the lower end of the tropical temperatures he is meant to be kept in.
 As an additional precaution, we wrapped the bowl in thick towels to help insulate it as much as possible.

-While the new tank was cycling, I began researching the aquarium water heater options and was getting even more confused with all that was out there.
+While the new tank was cycling, I began researching the aquarium water heater options and was getting even more confused with all the information that was out there.

 There were a few things I knew I wanted in a small aquarium heater: